dev0173/sdp-externals/README.md

 - A basic Postgres web UI is at https://localhost:8090
 - A basic Kafka web UI is at https://localhost:8080
 - OpenSearch dashboards are available at https://localhost:5601
+- A minikube/kubernetes daskboard can be started by executing `minikube dashboards`